Bontoc, Mountain Province: Demographics

+Languages

 Most inhabitants speak the Bontoc language, with other major languages being Kankana-ey and Ilocano.
-Minor languages spoken include Tagalog, Pangasinan, Cuyonon and Butuanon.
+Minor languages spoken include Tagalog, Pangasinan, Cuyonon, and Butuanon.

 Economy

 The local economy depends largely on small trades and agriculture.
 This capital town's biggest economic potential is tourism with its smaller rice terraces in Barangay Bay-yo, Maligcong and other areas.

 Government

+Local government

 Bontoc, belonging to the lone congressional district of the province of Mountain Province, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 Members of the Municipal Council (2019–2022):